lbl-srg/ctrl-flow-dev/docs/linkage-schema.md

 - `Project`: User project that contains configs
 - `ProjectDetail`: project meta-data
-- `Configuration`: Container for a configuration that includes the template and the list of selections/inputs made
+- `Config`: Container for a configuration that includes the template and the list of component selections
-- `Selection`: Each selection made in a template
+- `Selection`: Each selection made/input in a template
+- `FullConfig`: A configuration that is fully configured with component configuration (from the config page) and mechanical and control points specified (from the schedule page)

 ## Overview of Data-Flow: